-Source: Harvest data compiled by U.S. Forest Service Northern Research Station and DNR
+Source: Timber Product Output survey data compiled by U.S. Forest Service Northern Research Station and DNR, Dotted black line shows relative trend for reference.

-With no pulpwood market for cedar, the small amount of utilization is entirely for sawtimber, specialty products, and fuelwood.
-Net annual growth for white cedar growing stock is approximately 278,600 cords, and average annual mortality is approximately 60,301 cords, according to the 2018 FIA inventory.
-Since 2010, annual harvest is less than 5,000 cords, but rising to 8,600 cords in 2017.
-There is great potential to use and manage white cedar if managers find ways to regenerate the resource.
+With limited pulpwood market for cedar (mulch), the small amount of utilization is entirely for sawtimber, specialty products, and fuelwood.
+Net annual growth for white cedar growing stock is approximately 273,161 cords, and average annual mortality is approximately 68,330 cords, according to the 2019 FIA inventory.
+Since 2010, annual harvest is less than 5,000 cords, but rising to a 9,504 cord equivalent in 2018, the recent high harvest mark for the species.
+There is great potential to use and manage white cedar.
+For the resource to regenerate consistently, managers need to apply existing research and tools.

-FIGURE 5-69: WHITE CEDAR SPECIES VOLUME, 1990 AND 2018 FIA
+FIGURE 5-69: WHITE CEDAR SPECIES VOLUME, 2003 AND 2019, FIA

-Source: 2018 FIA database provided by U.S. Forest Service Northern Research Station
+Source: 2019 FIA database provided by U.S. Forest Service Northern Research Station